 How to Dress For Winter Hiking in the Midwest

-Last Updated by Ricky Holzer on Wednesday, December 31st, 1969My friends call me crazy when I go outside in negative temperatures, but I swear it's really not that bad when you know how to dress!
+Last Updated by Ricky Holzer on Thursday, February 7th, 2019My friends call me crazy when I go outside in negative temperatures, but I swear it's really not that bad when you know how to dress!
 Dressing properly is absolutely the key to enjoying time outdoors in the winter.
 And if you don't regularly spend time outside in the winter, it's likely you're not wearing the right clothes to stay comfortable.

 Unless you're into other winter sports (or you're the one responsible for shoveling), you rarely ever spend more than 20 minutes out in the cold at one time.
 Because of this, you've trained yourself to wear the bare minimum to tolerate the cold in those brief moments between heated spaces, from cozy home to warm car to uncomfortably heated office.